-Security over marketable debt securities or negotiable instruments (including promissory notes and bearer debt securities) is a complicated area that depends on whether the relevant securities are bearer or registered, certificated, immobilised (i.e. represented by a single global note) or dematerialised and/or directly-held or indirectly-held.
+Security over marketable debt securities or negotiable instruments (including promissory notes and bearer debt securities) is a complicated area that depends on whether the relevant securities are bearer or registered, certificated, immobilised (i.e. represented by a single global note) or dematerialised and/or directly-held or indirectlyheld.
 In (brief) summary: (i) directly-held and certificated debt securities, where registered, may generally be secured by legal mortgage (by entry of the mortgagee on the relevant register) or by equitable mortgage or charge (by security transfer or by agreement for transfer or charge); (ii) security over bearer debt securities may be created by mortgage or pledge (by delivery together with a memorandum of deposit) or charge (by agreement to charge) and in certain limited circumstances a lien may arise; and (iii) security may be created over indirectly-held certificated debt securities by legal mortgage (by transfer, either to an account of the mortgagee at the same intermediary or by transfer to the mortgagee's intermediary or nominee via a common intermediary) or by equitable mortgage or charge (by agreement of the intermediary to operate a relevant securities account in the name of the mortgagor containing the debt securities to the order/control of the chargee).

-To the extent the security is of a type specified in the Companies Act, it may, prior to 6 April 2013, be required to be registered at Companies House.
 The FCR (which remove certain requirements in relation to the creation and registration of security and disapply certain rules of insolvency law) will apply to any security which is a "financial collateral arrangement" involving "financial collateral".
-See question 5.3.
+See question 5.3 above.